-Statue of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests
+Statue Of Liberty Goes Dark Before ‘A Day Without A Woman’ Protests

-For several hours on Tuesday night, Lady Liberty mysteriously went dark for few hours except for the iconic statue’s torch and crown leading people to wonder if it was related to a political protest.
+For several hours on Tuesday night, Lady Liberty mysteriously went dark for a few hours except for the iconic statue’s torch and crown leading people to wonder if it was related to a political protest.
 The lights returned shortly before midnight.

-Jerry Willis, the National Park Service spokesperson called it a ‘temporary, unplanned power outage.’
+Jerry Willis, the National Park Service spokesperson called it a “temporary, unplanned power outage.”

 Some lights on the Statue were temporarily off tonight.
 Likely related to new emergency generator/Hurricane Sandy recovery project work.